atalole/test_lab_manage/README.md

 }
 ```

 **Note**: When updating a book's status from "Borrowed" to "Available", the system automatically triggers an asynchronous notification job for all users who have wishlisted that book.
+The response includes an `X-Notification-Triggered` header indicating if notifications were queued.

+**Response**: `200 OK` or `404 Not Found` or `400 Bad Request`

 #### Delete a Book (Soft Delete)